riojano0/patreon-donator-checker-api/README.md

 - User Inactive -> Less than 300cents and not decline and not pause
 - User Inactive -> Decline or pause

+# What environment variables I need?

+- ACCESS_TOKEN: Access token provide by Patreon
+- X-API-Key-Valid: Internal key use to validate request from know resources

 ### Pending
 - Fetch specific users
 - Create cache/database to fetch on the same 5 minutes